signals-protocol/signals-v0/website/docs/security/audits.md

 ## Mechanism and contract safeguards

 The CLMSR contracts implement the whitepaper’s potential exactly, enforcing normalized probabilities and the $\alpha \ln n$ maker loss bound.
 Entry points are guarded by `nonReentrant`, emergency pause hooks, and explicit input checks on tick ranges, liquidity factors, and oracle values.
 Lazy segment tree operations respect hard limits (`MAX_EXP_INPUT_WAD`, `MAX_CHUNKS_PER_TX`, `MIN_FACTOR`, `MAX_FACTOR`) so no trade can blow past precision or gas constraints.
-All external authority remains with a single `Ownable` owner today, but dispatcher scripts encapsulate upgrades and daily operations to reduce human error while timelock and multisig wrappers are prepared.
+All external authority remains with a single `Ownable` owner today, but the automation pipeline encapsulates upgrades and daily operations to reduce human error while timelock and multisig wrappers are prepared.

 ## Testing strategy